 These cards represent the different characters that the PCs will meet during their adventures.
-They may be allies or enemies.
+They may be allies or enemies

-Weakness
+1 Weakness

 The NPC's weakness will make it easier for the PCs to defeat them.
-Players will need to perform the action Find a Weakness to discover the NPC's weakness.
+Players will need to perform the action Find a Weakness to discover the NPC's weakness (see page 11).

-Special Ability
+2 Special Ability

 Some NPCs have a special ability which activates when they attack.
-The Combat Table on their card shows you which D6 result activates that NPC's special ability.
+The Combat Table on their card shows you which D6 $\widehat{\Upsilon}$ result activates that NPC's special ability.